The Lover (The Office): Plot

-Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) return from their honeymoon in Puerto Rico and Michael Scott (Steve Carell) tells Jim that he has been dating Pam's mother, Helene (Linda Purl), after spending the night with her at their wedding in Niagara.
+Jim Halpert and Pam Beesly return from their honeymoon in Puerto Rico and Michael Scott tells Jim that he has been dating Pam's mother, Helene, after spending the night with her at their wedding in Niagara.
 Jim is shocked and tells Michael not to mention anything to Pam (which he reluctantly agrees to do) and to break it off with Helene immediately (which he does not agree to).
 However, when Jim and Pam give Michael a gift from Puerto Rico, Michael asks if Pam thinks he should date who he wants.
 He then lets it slip he is dating Helene, and Pam storms out of the office and into the parking lot, screaming all the way down.
-She calls her mother and angrily asks her why she started dating him after continuously complaining to her mother about Michael's behavior over the past several years.
+She calls her mother and angrily asks her why she started dating him after Pam continuously complained to her mother about Michael's behavior over the past several years.

 During a conference room meeting, Pam maintains a hostile attitude toward Michael and openly defies him in response to the news.
 Michael then gets a call from Helene, who wants him to tell Pam to calm down.
 Pam then announces that he has been dating Helene to the rest of the office.
 Everyone is initially disgusted by this, but Michael appeals to them with his human need for companionship, and they agree that Pam is overreacting.
 In response, Pam becomes hostile towards the rest of the office.
-Michael complains to Toby Flenderson (Paul Lieberstein) about Pam's behavior, but when Toby tries to coax Pam into discussing the issue, she becomes angry with Toby as well.
+Michael complains to Toby Flenderson about Pam's behavior, but when Toby tries to coax Pam into discussing the issue, she becomes angry with Toby as well.
 Pam brings Michael into the kitchen and orders him to stop dating Helene, and Michael responds by saying he will "start dating her even harder."
 At the end of the day, Michael feels bad and says goodnight to Pam, without response.